yjh0410/PyTorch_YOLO-Family/README.md

 # A new and strong YOLO family
-My new and strong family of YOLO project !!
+Recently, I rebuild my YOLO-Family project !!

 # Installation
 - Pytorch >= 1.1.0 (My Pytorch is torch-1.9.1)